Our Next Chapter.

 The Charlton School Today

-Residential Cottages, the Ketchum-Grande Memorial School building, Admistration and Business Offices, The Equine Learning Center, Chapel, Family Cottage, Pool, Pavilion, Garages and an original Barn.
+Residential Cottages, the Ketchum-Grande Memorial School building, Administration and Business Offices, The Equine Learning Center, Sarah B. Foulke Arts Center, Family Connections Cottage, Pool, Pavilion, Garages and an original Barn.

 Now more than ever The Charlton School strives to create a safe and nurturing environment that fosters growth in our students and helps them to succeed educationally, emotionally, and far beyond graduation.